davidleiti/ComposeGenerator/README.md

 _MainActivity.kt_

-Above we can see a very simple Android UI element composed of only a simple text view, and it can be remarked how the definition of the interface itself is defined in a manner completely different than that of the programming style in which most of the Android development is realized (i.e. XML view and attribute definitions vs dynamic Kotlin programming)
+Above we can see a very simple Android UI element composed of only a simple text view.
+With this approach, the definition of the interface itself is defined in a manner completely different than that of the programming style in which most of the Android development is done (i.e. XML view and attribute definitions vs dynamic Kotlin programming)
 ```kotlin
 class MainActivity : ComponentActivity() {